joshbressers/sbom-everywhere/README.md

 ## Get Involved

+All of our efforts are open to anyone.
+We are an open source project.
+There are meetings, projects, documentation, and more.
+Everyone is welcome, we would love to work with you.

 *   Official communications occur on the [openssf-sig-sbom](https://lists.openssf.org/g/openssf-sig-sbom) mailing list
     * [Manage your subscriptions to Open SSF mailing lists](https://lists.openssf.org/g/main/subgroups)
 *   We have a [Slack Channel](https://openssf.slack.com/archives/C03GKSYFRC0) for discussion various SBOM related activities